How to Replace Your Naturalization Certificate (and What It Costs)

 • If you have legally changed your gender after the original naturalization certificate was issued to you

-You have two options for submitting your Form N-565 with the United States of Citizenship and Immigration Services (USCIS).
-They are
+You can file Form N-565 with the United States Citizenship and Immigration Services (USCIS) either by:

 • Online Application